-engaged constantly from the tractor, in the extended direction.
+3. Wing Cylinders (#4): During operation, the wing circuit hydraulics need to be engaged constantly from the tractor, in the extended direction.
 This will ensure constant down pressure is applied to the wings and the machine can still contour over uneven terrain effectively.

-MPORTANT: Operator must read and understand the tractor manual to place the required hydraulic circuits into constant pressure position, in the correct direction.
+MORTANT: Operator must read and understand the tractor manual in order to place the required hydraulic circuits into constant pressure position, in the correct direction.
+Adjust wing circuit flow down to 20-30% to reduce heat build-up.

-- IDEAL OPERATING SPEED is 10-12 mph.
+- 4. IDEAL OPERATING SPEED is 10-12 mph.
 Minimum operating speed is 8 mph.

-Maximum operating speed is 14 mph.

-- 5. When making headland turns, the operator may wish to slightly raise the disc sections by activating the Wheel (#1) or Roller (#2) cylinders (or both).
-Remember to lower after coming out of the turn.

-- 6. Each time you start a new field you may need to adjust the cutting depth depending on the type of crop residue or soil conditions.
+Maximum operating speed is 14 mph. - 5.
+When making headland turns, the operator may wish to slightly raise the disc sections by activating the Wheel (#1) or Roller (#2) cylinders (or both).
+Remember to lower after coming out of the turn. - 6.
+Each time you start a new field you may need to adjust the cutting depth depending on the type of crop residue or soil conditions.
 The operator can adjust the cutting depth by raising/lowering the front or rear sets of discs by following the guidelines in the "Setting Disc Depth" section.